cardillan/mindcode/ROADMAP.markdown

 * Warn when the generated code goes over 1000 Mindustry instructions.
 * Warn when potentially non-numeric value is being pushed on the stack.

-# Updating ANTLR grammar

-* Rewrite the syntax using lists of elements instead of chained elements where possible.
-* Allow empty bodies of ifs, loops, functions etc.
-* Allow properties to be invoked on expressions.
-The nature of the call will be determined by the property name.
-  * Use mimex to obtain all metadata needed to recognize all valid properties.
-  * Unknown properties will be delegated to the `sensor` instruction.
-* Allow empty optional arguments in function calls.
-At this moment, optional arguments can only be omitted at the end of the argument list.
-* Block comments `/* this is a block comment that can span several lines */`.
-* Text block string literals
-* Only allow dashes in REF identifiers (e.g. `@battery-large`) and property names (e.g. `vault.blast-compound`), and only in the middle of the identifier.
-Then add support for `++` and `--` operators. `a-b` will become an expression equivalent to `a - b`.

-## New and extended keywords

-* `allocate`:
-  * Allow specifying concrete index for external variables
-    * `allocate $STATE in cell1[7]`
-    * The index must be a constant integer expression
-    * Must not overlap with heap.
-Can use a memory cell/bank different from heap.
-  * Support for external arrays:
-    * `allocate array $ARRAY in cell1[32 ...
-64]`
-    * Has the `$` prefix as an external variable (which it is), and to differentiate it from future in-memory arrays.
-    * Mindcode adds the offset whenever the array is accessed (less efficient code if the offset is not zero).
-    * Possible out-of-bounds checks.
-* `aliased`: used to declare an external variable as aliased, e.g. `declare cell1, $STATE aliased` (see [External variable optimization](#external-variable-optimizations)).
-* `array`:
-  * Used in `allocate array`
-  * Reserved for future use in declaring in-memory arrays
-* `begin`:
-  * Marks the beginning of a code block.
-  * Used mainly to apply a compiler setting to a code block, e.g. `#use (goal = size) begin a = b; c = d; end;`.
-* `declare`:
-  * Used to apply modifiers to a variable
-* `enum`:
-  * Possible syntax:
-    * `enum name(id1, id2, id3)`
-    * `enum name: id1, id2, id3 end`
-  * Mindcode assigns values to the enums as it sees fit.
-There are no guarantees on the numbers whatsoever, except preserving the declaration order.
-They could be instruction addresses inside a case expression, for example, if there's just one case expression.
-  * Mindcode provides functions to access enum properties (e.g. `enum.name`, `enum.next`, `enum.previous`).
-    * Implemented as inline library functions.
-Using them might be costly.
-  * Support for enums in list iteration Loops: `for i in enum_name`.
-  * Enum will internally be a new type of LogicLiteral.
-* `fallthrough`: used in case expression to skip to the next `when` branch
-* `in`:
-  * New use as a boolean operator:
-    * Tests number is in range: `n in min .. max`
-    * Tests value is in enumerated set: `type in (@sorter, @inverted-sorter)`
-  * Marks the parameter to a function as input, possible use with `out`, for example in `def foo(a, in b, out c, in out d)`, `a` and `b` are input parameters, `c` is an output parameter and `d` is both input/output parameter.
-* `linked`:  used to declare a variable as a linked block to cover cases where Mindcode doesn't recognize a name of a linked block for some reason (e.g. `declare message1 linked`).
-* `noinline`: prevent function inlining
-* `restricted`: used to declare an external variable as aliased, e.g. `declare cell1, $STATE restricted` (see [External variable optimization](#external-variable-optimizations)).
-* `out`:
-  * Output function parameters - see `in`
-    * Not passed by reference - Mindustry doesn't allow that.
-    * On function return, the output value will be copied to the variable passed in as the argument.
-  * Marks the control variable in a for-each loop as output one.
-Any changes to the control variable will be transferred to the variable in the list when the loop ends
-* `param` or `parameter`: explicit support for code parametrization
-  * Defines a new read-only variable and assigns a value to it.
-  * Compiler will assume the value assigned to this variable can be changed in compiled code.
-  * Subsequently, the special protection of global variables will be removed.
-* `var`: reserved for possible future use in declaring typed variables (maybe we'll use `declare` instead).
-* `volatile`:
-  * Used to declare an external variable as aliased, e.g. `declare cell1, $STATE volatile` (see [External variable optimization](#external-variable-optimizations)).
-  * A variable used as an argument to the `sync()` function will be made volatile automatically, no need to declare.
-* `yield`:
-  * Used in when branch of case expression to set resulting value of the branch and exit the case expression.

 # Additional syntax enhancements